datacommonsorg/website/README.md

 ### Update Mixer Submodule

-This repo contains DataCommons [mixer repo](https://github.com/datacommonsorg/mixer) is a submodule.
+This repo contains DataCommons [mixer repo](https://github.com/datacommonsorg/mixer) as a submodule.

-When mixer upstream is updated and you now want to update:
+When mixer upstream is updated, and you want to track the change:

 ```bash
 git submodule foreach git pull origin master